sodazone/ocelloids-sdk/README.md

 The Ocelloids repository utilizes workspaces for modularization and organization.

-The repository contains two main folders: `packages` and `apps`.
+The repository contains two main folders: `packages/` and `apps/`.

 ### Packages

 The `packages` folder contains the Ocelloids SDK implementation, which is further divided into core, test, and use case modules.

-Here is the high-level structure of the `packages/core` module source folder:
+Here is the high-level structure of the `packages/core/` module source folder:

 | Directory                    | Description                               |
 |------------------------------|-------------------------------------------|